Last updated on June 24th, 2023

 Krakow to Lviv & Lviv to Krakow Bus – Everything to Know

 Buses are still the most popular ways of transportation to travel between Ukraine and Poland.
 They are frequent, cheap, and comfortable enough.

 There are about a dozen companies that operate between Krakow and Lviv.
 The most known are Sindbud, Infobusand and Flixbus.

 Buses run multiple times during the day every day of the week.
-So, even if you need to make a spontaneous decision when to go, you can always find a carrier.
-The average price is €20 per person.
+So, even if you need to make a spontaneous decision to go, you can always find a carrier.
+The average price ranges from €20 to €40 per person.
 East West Eurolines and Ecolines companies often have cheaper fares.

 How Long is the Bus Ride From Lviv to Krakow?

 One thing to remember through.
 If you check Flixbus routes, you might see travel time being as long as 11 hours or even more.
 When checking rides on Omio, you might see the travel time as low as five and a half hours.